eesoymilk/eecs3020-computer-networks/socket/README.md

 # A Simple TCP Socket Implementation

-This repository contains a simple implementation of a TCP socket communication program.
-It was developed as the final project for the EECS3020 Introduction to Computer Networks course.
+This repository contains a simple implementation of **a TCP socket communication program**.
+It was developed as the final project for the **EECS3020 Introduction to Computer Networks** course.

 ## Compilation

-There are two options to compile the source code: using the provided Makefile or compiling manually.
+There are two options to compile the source code: using the provided `Makefile` or compiling manually.

 ### Option 1: Using `Makefile`